enneirda/recipe-site/README.md

 ## Research Topics

-* (5 points) Integrate user authentication
+* Integrate user authentication
     * I'm going to be using passport for user authentication
     * An account has been made for testing; I'll email you the password

-* (4 points) Perform client side form validation using a JavaScript library
+* Perform client side form validation using a JavaScript library

-10 points total out of 8 required points

 ## [Link to Initial Main Project File](app.js)